cawa0505/laravel-api-key/readme.md

 ## Installation

-Since this version is a fork, load the package from as a <a href="https://getcomposer.org/doc/05-repositories.md#vcs">VCS repository</a>.
+Since this version is a <a href="https://github.com/ejarnutowski/laravel-api-key">fork</a>, load the package with composer as a <a href="https://getcomposer.org/doc/05-repositories.md#vcs">VCS repository</a>.

 Run `composer config repositories.stillatmylinux vcs https://github.com/stillatmylinux/laravel-api-key.git`
 Run `composer require stillatmylinux/laravel-api-key:dev-master`